Compensation for victims of crime

 2. Personal injuries with long-term effects

-You will be paid for your estimated future loss of earnings (how much you would have earned if you had been able to continue working), estimated future medical expenses, estimated future expenses as a result of the disability (such as future care or special equipment) and estimated future loss of earning potential.
+You can be paid for your estimated future loss of earnings (if your injury restricts or fully prevents your future working), estimated future medical expenses, estimated future expenses as a result of any disability suffered (such as future care or special equipment required) and estimated future loss of earning potential.

 3. Death of the victim due to criminal injury

-The family will be paid the actual loss of earnings and expenses that may have been incurred before the death, future loss of support or maintenance for anyone who was dependent on the victim, funeral and burial expenses and mental distress money for immediate family members.
+Dependents can be paid the actual loss of earnings and expenses that may have been incurred before the death, future loss of support or maintenance for anyone who was dependent on the victim, costs for funeral and burial expenses.

 4. Death of the victim not due to the criminal injury